 Long term there are some benefits to the Platinum Card over the Gold Card, including that the card lets you earn Medallion Qualifying Miles towards status.

 However, one of the other best perks of both Platinum Delta cards is that they offer a free domestic main cabin companion certificate upon your account renewal every year.
-There are some terms associated with this, though this can easily get you outsized value compared to the $195 annual fee.
+There are some terms associated with this, though this can easily get you outsized value compared to the $250 annual fee (Rates & Fees).

 When do you get the Delta companion certificate?